Board of Education

 First elected: 2013

-Number of terms served and when: Second term
+Number of terms served and when: Third term

 Profession/day job: Youth Ministry Leader and Community Volunteer